by CELESTINE DUNCAN

 Cut Stump Applications

 Cut stump treatments (Figure 1) can be used any time of the year as long as the herbicide does not freeze when applied, and the tree is not frozen.
-When applying Vastlan® specialty herbicide, cut stumps should be treated immediately, or within 30 minutes following cutting.
-When using Garlon® 4 Ultra specialty herbicide, applications can be made up to one week after cutting but before re-sprouting begins (Table 1).
+When applying Vastlan® herbicide, cut stumps should be treated immediately, or within 30 minutes following cutting.
+When using Garlon® 4 Ultra herbicide, applications can be made up to one week after cutting but before re-sprouting begins (Table 1).

 Thoroughly spray the outer 2 inches of the top of the stump.
 Apply herbicide mixture in a continuous ring between the bark and the wood of the stump.
 If the bark is torn away from the stump, be sure to treat down the side to form a continuous ring around the bark since coverage and uptake is essential for root kill.